Depolarization of opinions on social networks through random nudges: Discussion

 Our results suggest that a small number of randomized interactions, which are other dominated by homophily-driven mechanisms, can lead to a significant reduction in polarization.
 This reduction was quantitatively captured by three different measures of polarization.
 While we show that minimal nudges can burst echo chambers and lead to socially desirable distributions of opinions, increasing the strength of this nudge can result in radicalization.
 Given this sensitivity on the nudge strength, we show that a possible resolution is obtained if, instead of nudging each agent, only a fraction $f$ of the agents are nudged.
 We highlight that this interplay of the nudge strength $p$ and the fraction $f$ of nudged individuals leads to an interesting optimization problem.
 This optimization can help inform the fraction of individuals to be nudged for a fixed nudge strength for optimal depolarization.

 We believe that the strongest case for the application of such randomized nudges can be made to recommendation systems.
-While ubiquitous, recommender algorithms are optimized for increasing engagement, which we now know can come at the cost of creating echo chambers, increase in the representation of extreme ideologies, and even the tampering of users' preferences.
-In such settings, the randomized nudges can be potentially operationalized as the poisoning of a viewer's watch history with a limited amount of random content, uncorrelated with the viewer's preferences.
+While ubiquitous, recommender algorithms are optimized for increasing engagement \cite{recommender-systems-and-their-ethical-challenges}, which we now know can come at the cost of creating echo chambers \cite{echo-chambers-in-collaborative-filtering-based-recommendation-systems}, increase in the representation of extreme ideologies \cite{recommender-systems-and-the-amplification-of-extremist-content}, and even the tampering of users' preferences \cite{user-tampering}.
+In such settings, the randomized nudges can be potentially operationalized as the poisoning of a viewer's watch history with a limited amount of random content, uncorrelated with the viewer's preferences \cite{youtube-audit}.
 While there are several ethical and legal considerations that must be accounted for before implementing any such interventions, it certainly opens up several interesting avenues for future research to build on.

 \acknowledgements{R.P. and A.K. gratefully acknowledge the Prime Minister’s Research Fellowship of the Government of India for financial support.
-M.S.S. acknowledges the support of a MATRICS Grant from SERB, Government of India.}
+M.S.S. acknowledges the support of a MATRICS Grant from SERB, Government of India.
+The authors acknowledge the National Supercomputing Mission for the use of PARAM Brahma at IISER Pune.}